raysan5/raylib-game-template/CONVENTIONS.md

 ## C Coding Style Conventions

-Here it is a list with some of the code conventions used by this game:

 Code element | Convention | Example
 --- | :---: | ---
 Defines | ALL_CAPS | `#define PLATFORM_DESKTOP`